robisim74/qwik-speak/docs/quick-start.md

   );
 });
 ```
+In `changeLocale$` we set the locale in a cookie, before reloading the page.

 ## Extraction: [Qwik Speak Extract](./extract.md)
 We can now extract the translations and generate the `assets` as json.
 In `package.json` add the following command to the scripts: